-- Be a U.S. citizen or permanent resident and meet one of the following criteria: - Be a first-generation student (neither parent has a baccalaureate degree) - Meet certain financial eligibility guidelines - Have a documented physical or learning disability
+• Be a U.S. citizen or permanent resident and meet one of the following criteria:

+- o Be a first-generation student (neither parent has a baccalaureate degree) - o Meet financial eligibility guidelines established by the U.S. Department of Education - Have a documented physical or learning disability